tathyagarg/arraysql/docs/SYNTAX.md

-# MaybeSQL Syntax
+# ArraySQL Syntax

 ## Basic Principles
-Like SQL, MaybeSQL allows you to use newline characters to increase readability of your queries, and a `;` to end the query statement.
+Like SQL, ArraySQL allows you to use newline characters to increase readability of your queries, and a `;` to end the query statement.
 This file uses:
 - `[]-` to indicate an optional value.
 - `[]+` to indicate a value that can be specified between 1 and infinite times.